synthetic-microstructures/synthetmic/README.md

 )
 ```

-Next is to fit this class to some data by calling the `fit` method.
-To this end, we will create random seeds and sample constant volumes in the domain [0, 2] x [0, 2] x [0, 3] as follows:
+We can fit this class to some data by calling the `fit` method.
+For example, we can create a Laguerre tessellation of the unit cube [0, 1] x [0, 1] x [0, 1] with 1000 cells of equal volume as follows:
 ```python
 import numpy as np